 A solid-state disk (SSD).
 If the laptop has a rotating disk, spend $50 and replace it with a SSD.

-Updated to the current release of Windows 10.
-Being the most common OS now seen at competitions, bugs are more likely to be found and fixed for Windows 10 than on older Windows versions.
+Updated to the current release of Windows 10 or 11.
+Being the most common OS now seen at competitions, bugs are more likely to be found and fixed for Windows 10 and 11 than on older Windows versions.